shrimankar16/Student-Performance-Prediction/README.md

 ## 🔍 Project Overview

-This project builds a complete end-to-end machine learning system to predict student academic performance (exam scores out of 100).
+This project builds a complete end-to-end ArtificialIntelligence and machine learning system to predict student academic performance (exam scores out of 100).
 The system:

 - **Generates** a realistic synthetic dataset of 2,000 student records
 - **Trains** a Gradient Boosting Regressor model with ~91% accuracy (R²)